 Cheltenham and District Dog Training Club

 Prospective new members should attend a club night at least one week before wishing to start training.
-This is so you can register to become a club member, receive a welcome chat from our Club President, and ask any questions you may have.
+This is so you can register to become a club member, receive a welcome chat and ask any questions you may have.
 We can then assess which class you will start in.
 There is no need for you to bring your dog for this first visit.
 New members may start training on the first Wednesday of each month.

 Some instructors are available to give advice outside of the scheduled class times to help with individual problems, or where members want extra help.